Cyb3r-Jak3/html5validator-docker/README.md

 You can pull the image from either Docker Hub or GitHub.
 Currently the default images are based off of `python3-slim` there are images available using `python3.6-alpine3.12` if a smaller size is desired.
 Once there is enough testing then I will switch the default images over to alpine based ones.

-To use the alpine based images add `-alpine` to the tag you are using, i.e. `cyb3rjak3/html5validator:latest` become `cyb3rjak3/html5validator:latest-alpine`.
+To use the alpine based images add `-alpine` to the tag you are using, i.e. `cyb3rjak3/html5validator:latest` becomes `cyb3rjak3/html5validator:latest-alpine`.

 ### Docker